tnibert/Panzer-Deathmatch-3D/README.txt

 Panzer Deathmatch 3D

-This game is a 2 player networked tank battle game.
+This is a 2 player networked tank battle game.

 When the game loads, one player must click Host and the other must enter the IP of the host and click Join.

+If you are hosting over the internet, you'll need to forward port 4242 on your router.

 Controls: